Crumly & Associates Inc. Acquires 1,225 Shares of JPMorgan Chase & Co. (NYSE:JPM)

-Crumly & Associates Inc. increased its holdings in shares of JPMorgan Chase & Co.
-(NYSE:JPM) by 18.4% during the third quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 7,888 shares of the financial services provider’s stock after acquiring an additional 1,225 shares during the quarter.
-Crumly & Associates Inc.’s holdings in JPMorgan Chase & Co. were worth $1,291,000 as of its most recent filing with the SEC.
+Crumly & Associates Inc. raised its holdings in shares of JPMorgan Chase & Co.
+(NYSE:JPM) by 18.4% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 7,888 shares of the financial services provider’s stock after purchasing an additional 1,225 shares during the quarter.
+Crumly & Associates Inc.’s holdings in JPMorgan Chase & Co. were worth $1,291,000 as of its most recent SEC filing.

-A number of other large investors have also added to or reduced their stakes in the stock.
+A number of other hedge funds have also made changes to their positions in the business.
 Cedar Mountain Advisors LLC increased its position in shares of JPMorgan Chase & Co. by 19.4% during the third quarter.
 Cedar Mountain Advisors LLC now owns 388 shares of the financial services provider’s stock valued at $64,000 after buying an additional 63 shares during the period.
-Proficio Capital Partners LLC increased its position in shares of JPMorgan Chase & Co. by 0.6% in the second quarter.
-Proficio Capital Partners LLC now owns 11,656 shares of the financial services provider’s stock worth $1,813,000 after purchasing an additional 65 shares during the last quarter.
+Proficio Capital Partners LLC increased its position in shares of JPMorgan Chase & Co. by 0.6% during the second quarter.
+Proficio Capital Partners LLC now owns 11,656 shares of the financial services provider’s stock valued at $1,813,000 after buying an additional 65 shares during the period.
 Adams Chetwood Wealth Management LLC increased its position in shares of JPMorgan Chase & Co. by 1.7% in the third quarter.
 Adams Chetwood Wealth Management LLC now owns 3,935 shares of the financial services provider’s stock worth $644,000 after purchasing an additional 65 shares during the last quarter.
 Optas LLC increased its position in shares of JPMorgan Chase & Co. by 0.5% in the third quarter.
 Optas LLC now owns 13,941 shares of the financial services provider’s stock worth $2,281,000 after purchasing an additional 67 shares during the last quarter.
 Finally, Breiter Capital Management Inc. increased its position in shares of JPMorgan Chase & Co. by 0.6% in the second quarter.
 Breiter Capital Management Inc. now owns 11,649 shares of the financial services provider’s stock worth $1,812,000 after purchasing an additional 69 shares during the last quarter.
-69.51% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds own 69.51% of the company’s stock.

 Shares of JPM stock opened at $162.00 on Friday.
 The stock has a fifty day moving average of $166.65 and a 200 day moving average of $160.54.
 JPMorgan Chase & Co. has a 52 week low of $118.11 and a 52 week high of $172.96.
 The firm has a market capitalization of $478.75 billion, a price-to-earnings ratio of 10.20, a PEG ratio of 2.17 and a beta of 1.16.
 The company has a quick ratio of 0.86, a current ratio of 0.86 and a debt-to-equity ratio of 1.17.